stonepros/stone/doc/rados/configuration/mon-config-ref.rst

    more OSDs to increase storage capacity.

-A common scenario for test clusters involves a system administrator removing an OSD from the Ceph Storage Cluster, watching the cluster rebalance, then removing another OSD, and another, until at least one OSD eventually reaches the full ratio and the cluster locks up.
+A common scenario for test clusters involves a system administrator removing an OSD from the Stone Storage Cluster, watching the cluster rebalance, then removing another OSD, and another, until at least one OSD eventually reaches the full ratio and the cluster locks up.
 We recommend a bit of capacity planning even with a test cluster.
 Planning enables you to gauge how much spare capacity you will need in order to maintain high availability.
-Ideally, you want to plan for a series of Ceph OSD Daemon failures where the cluster can recover to an ``active+clean`` state without replacing those OSDs immediately.
+Ideally, you want to plan for a series of Stone OSD Daemon failures where the cluster can recover to an ``active+clean`` state without replacing those OSDs immediately.
 Cluster operation continues in the ``active+degraded`` state, but this is not ideal for normal operation and should be addressed promptly.

-The following diagram depicts a simplistic Ceph Storage Cluster containing 33 Ceph Nodes with one OSD per host, each OSD reading from and writing to a 3TB drive.
-So this exemplary Ceph Storage Cluster has a maximum actual capacity of 99TB.
-With a ``mon osd full ratio`` of ``0.95``, if the Ceph Storage Cluster falls to 5TB of remaining capacity, the cluster will not allow Ceph Clients to read and write data.
-So the Ceph Storage Cluster's operating capacity is 95TB, not 99TB.
+The following diagram depicts a simplistic Stone Storage Cluster containing 33 Stone Nodes with one OSD per host, each OSD reading from and writing to a 3TB drive.
+So this exemplary Stone Storage Cluster has a maximum actual capacity of 99TB.
+With a ``mon osd full ratio`` of ``0.95``, if the Stone Storage Cluster falls to 5TB of remaining capacity, the cluster will not allow Stone Clients to read and write data.
+So the Stone Storage Cluster's operating capacity is 95TB, not 99TB.

 .. ditaa::